Exodus conferences typically present information about the following topics.

 Someone I Love is Gay

-Finding out that a child, spouse, relative or friend is homosexual can be an unwelcome surprise.
-You’re hit with a complex combination of emotions – grief, shame, guilt – and you are flooded with questions ranging from “Why?” to “What’s next?”
-We help you find the crucial balance between conviction and compassion in responding to or helping those who have embraced homosexuality.
+Finding out that a child, spouse, relative or friend is homosexual can bring a complex combination of emotions including grief, shame, and guilt.
+And you may be flooded with questions ranging from "Why?" to "What's next?"
+We help you find God's grace and truth to guide and equip you in your relationships with them.

 Responding with Grace and Truth